 But let us look at these commandments spiritually in detail.
 First, his commandment is everlasting life; then I keep the testimony of everlasting life.
-Everlasting life is the gift of God; I keep that, I hold fast that, I contend for that, that hope of eternal life which God, that cannot lie, promised before the world was, and that this life is in his Son, and he that believes in him has everlasting life.
-I hold that truth fast; that is one of the commandments I keep.
+Everlasting life is the gift of God; I keep that, I hold fast that, I contend for that-that hope of eternal life which God, that cannot lie, promised before the world was, and that this life is in his Son, and he promised before the world was, and that this life is in his Son, and he that believeth in him hath everlasting life.
+I hold that truth fast; that is one of his commandments I keep.
 "Blessed are they that do his commandments."
 Salvation is a commandment.
-He has given commandment to save me; and I hold fast the truth that salvation is of grace; I keep that commandment, and I know I am blessed in doing it, for salvation has cheered my heart many times, and so it has yours; you know it has.
-Many times, you have said,
+He hath given commandment to save me; and I hold fast the truth that salvation is of grace; I keep that commandment, and I know I am blessed in doing it, for salvation has cheered my heart many times, and so it has yours; you know it has.
+Many times you have said,

-"Salvation, oh, the joyful sound."
+" Salvation, oh, the joyful sound."

 It is a joyful sound.
 Whatever things go wrong, salvation comes in and puts them all right.
-This made one say, "Restore to me the joy of your salvation."
-This made another say, "But I am poor and sorrowful; let your salvation, O God, set me up on high."
-So, we keep those commandments pure and unrebukable.
-His loving kindness is a commandment; he has commanded his loving kindness: "Continue you in my love."
-Not in our love, for that ebbs and flows, but in his love; continue there; let your confidence be in his love.
+This made one say, "Restore to me the joy of thy salvation."
+This made another say, "But I am poor and sorrowful; let thy salvation, O God, set me up on high."
+So we keep these commandments pure and unrebukable.
+His loving kindness is a command. ment; he hath commanded his loving kindness: "Continue ye in my love."
+Not in our love, for that obbs and flows, but in his love; continue there; let your confidence be in his love.
 You come and tell me that that doctrine of the eternity and immutability of his love has no attraction for you.
-I should say, Well, if it has not for you, it has for me; if you don't want it, I do; if you don't care about it, I do; if you don't enjoy it, I do, if you are not at home in it, I am.
-I shall not come where you are, because I have been where you are; but you have not been where I am, though the Lord in his mercy may yet bring you there.
-Fourth, his covenant is a commandment, "He has commanded his covenant forever."
-This was made known to David in his youthful days, and in some of his earliest Psalms he sings out some of the items of this covenant; and to show that David had kept this covenant which God had commanded him to keep, he, in his dying hour, says, "He has made with me an everlasting covenant."
+I should say, Well, if it has not for you, it has for me; if you don't want it, I do; if you don't care about it, I do; if you don't enjoy it, I do; if you are not at home in it, I am.
+I shall not come where you are, because I have been where you are; but you have not been where I and, though the Lord in his mercy may yet bring you there.
+Fourth, his covenant is a commandment, "He hath commanded his covenant for ever."
+This was made known to David in his youthful days, and in some of his carliest Psalms he sings out some of the items of this covenant; and to show that David had kept this covenant which God had commanded him to keep, he, in his dying hour, says, "He hath made with me an everlasting covenant."
 Oh, then, you are keeping the commandment.
-Yes, here I am.
-"He has made with me an everlasting covenant, ordered in all things and sure; for this is all my salvation, and all my desire, although he make it not to grow."
+Yes; here I am.
+"He hath made with me an everlasting covenant, ordered in all things and sure; for this is all my salvation, and all my desire, although he make it not to grow."
 He commands us to call upon him in the day of trouble; and grace enables us more or less to do so.
-He commands us to cast our burdens upon him, and he will in sustain us, and his grace more or less enables us to do so.
-He commands us to cast our care upon him, for he cares for us.
-And so, we may go through these gospel commandments, and see how precious they are, how beautiful they are.
+He commands us to cast our burdens upon him, and he will austain us, and his grace more or less enables us to do so.
+He commands us to cast our care upon him, for he eareth for us.
+And so we may go through these gospel commandments, and see how precious they are, how beautiful they are.